Inside Moves: Production

-In his 2006 audio commentary for Superman II: The Richard Donner Cut, Donner states that he agreed to direct Inside Moves only to take his mind off being fired and replaced from Superman II.
+In his 2006 audio commentary for Superman II: The Richard Donner Cut, Richard Donner states that he agreed to direct Inside Moves only to take his mind off being fired and replaced from Superman II.
 He referred to Inside Moves as "the smallest film I could do that was just very near and dear to me, at that point, and I felt this is going to take my mind totally off that."

-The film marked the return to the screen by disabled veteran Harold Russell, 34 years after his Oscar-winning role in The Best Years of Our Lives.
+The film marked the return to the screen by disabled veteran Harold Russell, 34 years after his Academy Award-winning role in The Best Years of Our Lives.

-Donner's biographer James Christie relates how the director would often confuse cinematographer Kovács with his fellow Hungarian Vilmos Zsigmond.
+Donner's biographer James Christie relates how Donner would often confuse cinematographer László Kovács with his fellow Hungarian cinematographer Vilmos Zsigmond.
 When Zsigmond visited the set, Donner had T-shirts made up that read "MY NAME IS NOT LÁSZLÓ" and "MY NAME IS NOT VILMOS" for each of them.
 Later, they switched shirts and confused everyone.

 Reception

 Critical response

 Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 8 critics, indicating "generally favorable" reviews.
 Janet Maslin of The New York Times wrote that "Inside Moves is such a well-acted movie, and parts of it are so effectively offbeat, that it rises above its own potential for sappiness, just as surely as its characters triumph over their troubles."
 Maslin also called it "a modest and sentimental movie, but also one that, on its own terms, accomplishes what it means to."
 Emanuel Levy described the film as "a compassionate, well acted melodrama about what it means to be a disabled American."

+Inside Moves holds a 67% rating on Rotten Tomatoes based on six reviews.